Da FAQ

 -

-I chose SQLite, because it’s small, fast, contained in a file and easy on resources and powerful (enough).
+At first I chose SQLite for everything, because it’s small, fast, contained in a file and easy on resources and powerful (enough).
 Since it doesn’t need a daemon, it doesn’t need any resources when idle.

 I noticed though that for applications that often and in parallel access the DB (e.g. ownCloud) SQLite seems not to be the optimal solution.
 For those ocassions I run PostgreSQL and am happy to report that it runs just fine on the DreamPlug.